yamf225hi/ALGO_PROGRAMMING_MTH4300COPY/class_notes/12_streams/readme.md

 Use appropriate file open modes depending on whether you want to overwrite, append, or open in binary mode.

-## Practice Examples
+## practice examples
-1. Use stl list and solve the problem from last time for reversing a linked list
-2. What is the time complexity (big O notation) for reversed linked list?
-3. Read the [link list](./practice_examples/link_list.txt) from the file and store it in a stl list.
+1. Read the [link list](./practice_examples/link_list.txt) from the file and store it in a stl list.
 Insert three nodes with the values 1,2 and 3 into the stl list.
 Sort the list by referencing [stl list documentation](https://cplusplus.com/reference/list/list/), then write the sorted list with the inserted values into a new file and name it ```modified_link_list.txt```.
 Reference the documentation and note the runtime and spacetime complexity for insert and sort.